Producing a COM Class

 the list.
 This parameter allows correct passage of the MATLAB

-is not produced if you encapsulate a MATLAB function containing
+produced if you encapsulate a MATLAB function containing no outputs.

-as they do on the right side of the original function.
-All inputs
+they do on the right side of the original function.
+All inputs are

 When present, the optional

-are always listed as the last input parameters and the last output
+parameters are always listed as the last input parameters and the

 Visual Basic provides native support for COM